open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 ## Open questions

-This approach allows questions about new instruments to be addressed on a case-by-case basis.
+This approach allows new instrument refinements to be considered on a case-by-case basis.
+For example, is a `MonotonicObserver` sufficient, or do we also need a `DeltaObserver`?

 ## Future possibilities

-A future OTEP will request the introduction of several new standard refinements.
-For example, a monotonic observer instrument named `MonotonicObserver` and a timing instrument named `TimingMeasure`.
+A future OTEP will request the introduction of two new standard refinements for the 0.4 API specification.
+These will be a monotonic Observer instrument named `MonotonicObserver` and a synchronous timing instrument named `TimingMeasure`.